wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/246-submission-no-548-mcmahon-to-cabinet.md

 ---
+doc_date: '1967-11-20'
+doc_num: 246
+doc_order: 246
+naa_refs:
+- naa_barcode: 11566733
+  naa_control_symbol: VOLUME 18
+  naa_series: A5842
+  reference: '[NAA: A5842 VOLUME 18]'
-title: "246 SUBMISSION NO. 548, MCMAHON TO CABINET"
+title: SUBMISSION NO. 548, MCMAHON TO CABINET
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10111
 vol_id: 27
-doc_date: 1967-11-20
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 246 SUBMISSION NO. 548, MCMAHON TO CABINET

-NAA: A5842 VOLUME 18

 Canberra, 20 November 1967

 Secret

  **Sterling Devaluation: Policy Implications for Australia**

 On Sunday morning the United Kingdom Government announced that the £ sterling had been devalued from $US2.80 to $US2.40, a devaluation of 14.3 per cent.